yfz88/hack112demos/README.md

 # Hack112 Demos

-This GitHub repository contains two demos for the Hack112 hackathon.
+This GitHub repository contains several demos for the Hack112 hackathon.

 ## Image Demo
 The `image_demo` folder contains the code and resources for the image demo.
 This demo showcases how to use CMUImages to make drawing images much faster in offline CMU Graphics.

 ## Sound Demo
 The `sound_demo` folder contains the code and resources for the sound demo.
 This demo demonstrates how to play local sounds in CMU Graphics.

+## Sound Demo
+The `pygame_demo` folder contains the code and resources for the sound demo.
+This demo demonstrates several useful features in Pygame.

 ## Font Demo
 TBD